 A virtual assessment centre is a fully online version of a traditional Assessment Centre.
 As opposed to a physical Assessment Centre, a virtual assessment centre utilises technology to offer candidates an opportunity to participate remotely in a range of activities associated with traditional Assessment Centres.

 There are several key benefits associated with Virtual Assessment Centres.
-They are cost and time efficient, especially when sifting high volumes.
+They are cost and time efficient, especially when sifting through high volumes of candidates.

 They are more environmentally friendly as they reduce the need for printing large quantities of information and reduce the carbon footprint associated with travel to a physical location for the assessment.